rgs1/zk_shell/README.md

 Or via igrep for a case-insensitive version.

-zk-shell can be used in non-interactive mode:
+Non-interactive mode can be used passing commands via --run-once:

 ```
 $ zk-shell --run-once "create /foo 'bar'" localhost